Ongoing research project | 2013 to 2018

 - ECMWF hosts the S2S database

-This project started in November 2013 and runs for 5 years, after which the opportunity for a 5-year extension will be considered.
+This first phase of the project (S2S Phase 1) started in November 2013 and ran for 5 years.
+The project has then been extended for another 5 years (S2S Phase 2, 2019-2023).
 A project office has been established at the National Institute of Meteorological Research (NIMR) in Jeju Island, Republic of Korea.